frankhjung/haskell-jokes/README.md

 Read a Joke from [https://official-joke-api.appspot.com/](https://official-joke-api.appspot.com/).

-This is an example program showing how to call an API and parse the JSON response.
+This is an example program to:

+- read a JSON response from a web site using
+- parse JSON response using Aeson

 ```json
 {